 When I served with a team of tireless medical providers, I told them how much I admired their work with batches of cookies.
 When I received a clean bill of health after battling stage four Ewing sarcoma, I told my treatment team, “Thank you” with fresh-baked cookies.

-Each time I expressed my appreciation with fresh-baked goods, people would urge me to share my baking with the world.
+Each time I expressed my appreciation for fresh-baked goods, people would urge me to share my baking with the world.

 I never envisioned myself starting a baking business, but my life-and-death battle with cancer helped me realize how much joy baking brought me.